jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 Since *"not equal"* is a symmetric relation, we can make one helper function and apply it to both elements in the tuple.
 The helper function `f` says that if the cell on the other side of the relation has a single defined value,
     remove that value from this cell's set of possibilities.
-Hopefully you can see how this properly enforces the "not equal" relation for two cells.

 Now let's think about how we can design a relation that keeps all of our tiles connected.
 Say we have two cells that are horizontally adjacent, if the one on the left has an `E` connection, then the one on the right *must* have a `W` connection, and vice versa.
 And vertically adjacent cells need to follow a similar rule.
-So lets make a rule that we can parameterize with the particular `Connection` values we want to match.
+Lets make a rule that we can parameterize with the particular `Connection` values we want to match.
 When one of the cells has a single defined value, we'll filter the possibilities of the other depending on whether the specified `Connection` is present.